[ Last Updated on June 18th, 2017 ]

-When I bought my first DSLR three years ago, I had no clue about composition, photography technique, lighting and nothing.
-I just bought DSLR camera because I had interest in photography and enjoyed taking pictures.
-I still remember I took a shot of a deer from back side and was very happy with the result.
+When I bought my first DSLR three years ago, I had no clue about the composition, photography technique, lighting and many other things.
+I just bought a DSLR camera because I had interest in photography and enjoyed taking pictures.
+I still remember a shot of a deer that I took from the back and was very happy with the result.
 It had shallow depth of field, well focused and good light.
-I couldn’t find anything wrong with my picture and thought to share within serious armature and pro photographer community.
-Guess what, my composition was completely wrong which I found after experts gave me comment about.
+I couldn’t find anything wrong with my picture and thought to share with our photographer community.
+Guess what?
+My composition was completely wrong which I realized after fellow photographer commented about it.
 And you probably have already guessed what went wrong.
-Yes I took that deer shot from back and composition wise that shot had no value whatsoever.
+Yes, I took the shot from the back of an animal and viewers couldn’t connect to that photograph very well.

-I started learning from my mistakes and here in this article, I’m trying to point out those mistakes so that you don’t have to go through and waste your time but use that time for taking creative shots instead.
+I started learning from my mistakes and today, I thought I would write something about what I learned so far so that you don’t have to go through same mistakes and waste your time.
+But instead, you can use that time for taking creative shots.

-When shooting animals, there are few important camera settings and composition tips which you may want to follow to get great result in all aspects.
+When shooting animals, there are few important camera settings and composition ideas which you may want to follow to get better results and connect well to the viewers.
+Let me explain them briefly in points.

 1. When shooting birds or animals, you may want to use spot metering so that camera meters exposure based on your focus point.